cnshsliu/bpgpt/README.md

 ![WorkflowGPT Logo](frt/static/images/workgpt_logo.png) <!-- Replace with your logo path -->

-# WorkflowGPT

-> **Introducing WorkflowGPT**: The fusion of workflow technology with GPT.
+> **Introducing WorkGPT**: The fusion of workflow technology with GPT.
 This innovation brings AI-powered workflow engines to the forefront, seamlessly integrating ChatGPT into enterprise scenarios.

+> It's AI Era now, if you are building a Workflow, or BPM (Business Process Management), or RPA (Robotic Process Automation) system, or any other system that involves workflow, you can use WorkGPT to enhance your system with AI capabilities.

 ![build](https://img.shields.io/badge/build-passing-brightgreen)
 ![version](https://img.shields.io/badge/version-1.2.3-blue)